peter-leonov/introscope/README.md

 ## Limitations by design

+### Importing dynamic module binding

+Is not supported right now, but can be implemented using a getter on the scope object.
+To be implemented once the overall design of unit testing with Introscope becomes clear.

 ### Module purity

 The main limitation is that the module tested using introscope should be a pure module.
 This means requiring it makes no side effects.
 The example module is pure: